Amy Atwell: WNBL and NBL1

 On 4 June 2022, Atwell signed with the Perth Lynx for the 2022–23 WNBL season.
 She had a 27-point game in January 2023 and averaged 13 points, 4.8 rebounds and 1.3 assists for the season.

 Atwell joined the Bendigo Braves of the NBL1 South for the 2023 season.
 She led the Braves to the NBL1 South championship behind her grand final MVP performance of 36 points, eight rebounds and two assists in an 83–78 win over the Waverley Falcons.
 Atwell and the Braves went on to win the NBL1 National championship.
 She was named to the NBL1 National Finals All-Star Five.

 On 19 May 2023, Atwell re-signed with the Lynx for the 2023–24 WNBL season.
 She was named team vice captain.
 On 27 December 2023, she had a career-high 36 points and seven 3-pointers in a 98–90 win over the UC Capitals.
 In game one of the Lynx's grand final series against the Southside Flyers, Atwell had a game-high 30 points and a career-high nine 3-pointers in a 101–79 win.
 They went on to lose the series 2–1.

 Atwell re-joined the Bendigo Braves for the 2024 NBL1 South season.
 In 12 games, she averaged 27.17 points, 5.08 rebounds, 1.92 assists and 1.83 steals per game.

 On 22 July 2024, Atwell re-signed with the Lynx for the 2024–25 WNBL season.
 She was named co-captain of the team alongside Anneli Maley.
 Atwell missed the first seven games of the season with a knee injury, returning in early December.
 She underwent post-season surgery, which saw Atwell spend the winter recovering.

 On 9 July 2025, Atwell re-signed with the Lynx for the 2025–26 WNBL season, returning as co-captain for a second season.
+She helped the Lynx reach the WNBL grand final series, where they lost 2–0 to the Townsville Fire.

+Atwell joined the Rockingham Flames of the NBL1 West for the 2026 season.
+In the preliminary final, the Flames lost 90–86 in overtime to the Warwick Senators despite 47 points from Atwell.

+On 14 May 2026, Atwell signed with the University of Canberra Capitals for the 2026–27 WNBL season.

 National team career

 In July 2024, Atwell was named in the Australian Opals' squad for the Paris Olympics as a replacement for Rebecca Allen.
 She earned a bronze medal in the competition.

+In April 2026, Atwell played for the Australia women's national 3x3 team at the 2026 FIBA 3x3 Asia Cup, helping the team win the gold medal.
+In June 2026, she played for the Gangurrus at the FIBA 3x3 World Cup, where she won a silver medal and was named to the all-tournament team.
+Later that month, she was selected for the Australian 3x3 team for the 2026 Commonwealth Games in Glasgow.
+The team went on to win the gold medal.